elastest/elastest.io-docs/docs/tutorials/using-browsers-in-elastest.md

 </div>
 </div>

-<h4 class="small-subtitle">Using Jenkins with ElasTest</h4>

-For this tutorial we use Jenkins, for view how install the ElasTest plugin in Jenkins or how use the integrated Jenkins in ElasTest please visit the following [link](/tutorials/using-jenkins/).

-<h4 class="holder-subtitle link-top">Launch web browser Job without SUT with Jenkins Plugin</h4>
+<h4 class="small-subtitle">Launch web browser Job without SUT with Jenkins Plugin</h4>

 We will use the browsers in ElasTest, we use a simple test that open a google page and search.
 The test has following: